ISO 9001 Quality Management System

 Target: ≥ 99.7% final inspection pass rate

 Metric definition: final inspection pass rate, 30-day rolling average.
-(Adjust wording to match your internal KPI.)

 Performance Metrics